opiyonico/colour-game/README.md

 # colour-game
-Colour guessing game
-Simple game that tests your knowledge of colours with two modes
+Colour guessing game that tests your knowledge of RGB colours.